 - 1 tablespoon minced garlic

-- Add the turkey, yogurt, egg, salt, mustard powder, black pepper, garlic and onion.
+- Add the turkey, almond flour, yogurt, mustard, egg, salt, black pepper, garlic and onion to your food processor's bowl.
 Process until finely chopped and incorporated, stopping once to scrape the sides of the food processor bowl with a spatula.

 - Transfer the mixture to a large bowl.
 Fold in the parsley.
 (If you add the parsley to the food processor, the patties will be tinted green - still delicious, but not pretty to look at.
 Speaking from experience).